CMTA/AuthorizationEngine/README.md

 - The delay can be changed by scheduling, see [`changeDefaultAdminDelay`](https://docs.openzeppelin.com/contracts/5.x/api/access#AccessControlDefaultAdminRules-changeDefaultAdminDelay-uint48-).

-The behavior and code the code (under MIT License) come mainly from the OpenZeppelin version AcessControlDefaultAdminRule.
+The behavior and the code (under MIT License) come mainly from the OpenZeppelin version `AcessControlDefaultAdminRule`.

 Nevertheless, contrary to OpenZeppelin, these checks are NOT performed: